Nightingale

 Reset Everything

-To completely reset Nightingale, delete the data directory:
+To completely reset Nightingale, delete your selected data directory.
+If you use the default location:

 rm -rf ~/.nightingale